 7. Trust Level 99%

 Trust level 99% or maybe I am just not used to malls not having guards on their entrance or those that check the bags before entering the mall premises but this is absolutely amazing (at least for me).
 Their security personnel is inside the mall, roaming around, maintaining the peace inside.
 Even people with big, heavy bags are not being recognized as a threat to anyone.
 Even on the train stations, there are almost no guards to be seen.
 I am actually surprised that the building where our AirBnB host is located has no security personnel.
 The shrines and castles, no such thing visible too!
 You can feel the sense of security everywhere, even when there are no security guards around.

 8. Tourist Friendly Stations

-This is a great deal for travelers!
-If you do not know how to speak Japanese, there will always be a Tourist Information center with one who speaks good English to get you informed.
+This is a great deal for travellers!
+If you do not know how to speak Japanese, there will always be a Tourist Information centre with one who speaks good English to get you informed.
 There also are free English translated flyers/magazines/leaflets to help tourists on their journey and adventure in Japan.
 I even saw someone who speaks Korean/Chinese too!
 Sugoi!
-Worry not much if you get lost, almost every station (but not all) has an information center.
+Worry not much if you get lost, almost every station (but not all) has an information centre.
 Japan is a very tourist friendly country indeed!

 9. Cleanliness, everywhere!